 1. Identify the topic

 Each webinar should tangentially relate to one of the core points of your story (i.e. your product’s value props).
-A great strategy to get started is pairing a webinar and written content piece about the same topic.
+A great strategy to get started is pairing a webinar with a written piece about the same topic.
 For example, my team wrote an ebook about the future of technology for health clubs.
 We’ll host a webinar about the same topic that essentially walks through the content of the ebook.
 That’s effective because some targets will want to read the ebook and others would rather consume that content in webinar format.

 MQLs by source

-One of your top priorities for marketing is likely to generate leads.
+One of your top priorities for marketing is to generate leads.
 I don’t blame you… leads are awesome and what your sales team is craving to grow.
 However, before you can effectively build the demand generation side (i.e. driving leads) of a B2B marketing team, you need to establish the story.

 The story is simply the narrative that is used to describe what your product is, why it exists and how it helps targets.
 It’s the foundation for your messaging and positioning.
 It is used throughout your marketing world: on your website, social media profiles, collateral, ebooks, webinars and verbally in sales presentations and elevator pitches.
 The story is a key requirement to align your team and ensure your marketing campaigns are focused on messages that will resonate with targets and thus drive them to convert to leads.
-Let’s walk through how to craft this narrative:
+Let’s walk through how to craft this narrative.